Administrative Law Practice

 - Environmental Control Board

-Zoning and land use are a major focus of our Administrative Law practice group
+Zoning and land use are a major focus of our administrative law practice group

-The firm’s administrative lawyers in New York City and Long Island are particularly skilled at advising property owners, developers, architects and engineers on zoning and land use issues, including various tools they can use to help maximize the value of a property.
+The firm’s administrative lawyers in New York City are particularly skilled at advising property owners, developers, architects and engineers on zoning and land use issues, including various tools they can use to help maximize the value of a property.
 Our administrative lawyers have the knowledge to handle virtually any issue that comes up with respect to developing or improving a property.
-The firm’s land use clients in New York City and Long Island benefit greatly from the involvement of our administrative lawyers at the earliest stages of development, helping them to determine the best course for realizing their development expectations and maximizing the value of their properties.
+The firm’s land use clients in New York City benefit greatly from the involvement of our administrative lawyers at the earliest stages of development, helping them to determine the best course for realizing their development expectations and maximizing the value of their properties.

 Developing property in New York requires dealing with a multiplicity of government agencies on zoning and land use, as well as other various aspects of the project.
 The public review process can become a labyrinth, especially when a zoning change, special permit or variance is required for the project.
 Our administrative lawyers help clients achieve their objectives beginning with strategic planning and continuing through the conclusion of the public review process.
 Our lawyers counsel clients as to what is required under the applicable municipal zoning ordinance and the steps they must take to accomplish their development expectations for the property.
 They provide invaluable counsel to prospective property buyers in determining the real value of the property based upon the analysis of applicable zoning requirements and municipal codes.